The Primary Health Network recommends telehealth as a complementary service offering for patients.

 How do different video conference systems compare?

-The PHN has compared the features, costs and security of commonly used video consultation systems.
+The PHN has compared the features, costs and security of commonly used video consultation systems in our Telehealth software comparison.

 Email firstname.lastname@example.org with the name of your current video conferencing system (if applicable).
 We’ll help you compare options, minimise risk and maximise security in video consultation.